Jae Nicolini

 About me

 Most people come to me when something doesn't feel right in their lives.
-Maybe you are going through a tough transition, dealing with trauma, or just feeling stuck.
+Maybe you are going through a tough transition, dealing with trauma, feeling disconnected from yourself or struggling to express who you are.
 Anxiety, depression or some physical discomfort can be signals telling us that we need to change something in our lives.
-In my experience, I have seen how people can discover their innate wisdom and healing when given the right environment to explore.
-My role is to create that space for you, one that is compassionate, warm and free of judgement, where you'll find genuine support as you work towards meaningful and lasting change.
+In my experience, I have seen how people can uncover their inner strengths, wisdom and capacity to heal from pain when given a supportive environment for self-exploration.
+My role is to create that space for you, one that is compassionate, warm and free of judgement.

 How we will work together

 I will provide a safe and supportive space where you can tell your story, explore your past and make sense of your experiences.
-We will pay attention to recurring patterns in your relationships, emotions and behaviours so you can gain a clearer understanding of how they shape your present.
+We will pay close attention to recurring patterns in your relationships, emotions and behaviours so you can gain a clearer understanding of how they impact your present situation.
 I will encourage you to express your feelings and reconnect with your authentic self, the person beneath the layers of inhibitions, impositions and expectations that may have accumulated over time.

-I will gently challenge unhelpful thought and behaviour patterns, helping you shift them and create space for meaningful change.
-We will connect the dots between different aspects of your experience, always considering the wider context of your life –family, work and community– so we can understand how these dynamics influence both your struggles and strengths.
+Through gently challenging self-limiting thoughts and behaviour patterns, I will help you shift them and create space for lasting change.
+We will connect different aspects of your experience, always considering the wider context of your life –family, work and community– so we can understand how these dynamics influence both your struggles and strengths.
 The process is always collaborative.
 Some sessions may be more exploratory, while others may include tools, strategies and psychoeducation.

 Central to this process is the relationship we build, one where you are fully accepted, encouraged to be yourself and where all parts of you are welcome.